p-slash/qsonic/README.rst

 Installation
 ------------
-Create a conda environment and run ``pip install "git+https://github.com/p-slash/qsonic.git"``.
+Create a conda environment and run ``pip install -e "git+https://github.com/p-slash/qsonic.git"``.
 You may want to install required packages in ``requirements.txt`` while creating your conda environment, but pip should take care of it.

 NERSC
 -----